Crown-of-thorns starfish: Ecological impact on reefs

 A. planci is one of the most efficient predators on scleractinian corals (stony corals or hard corals).
 Most coral-feeding organisms only cause tissue loss or localized injuries, but adults of A. planci can kill entire coral colonies.

-Popular anxiety to news of high densities of A. planci on the Great Barrier Reef was reflected in many newspaper reports and publications such as Requiem for the Reef, which also suggested that a cover-up of the extent of damage existed.
-A popular idea arose that the coral and with it whole reefs were being destroyed by the starfish.
+In 1960-1965, marine scientist Robert Endean reported high densities of A. planci on the Great Barrier Reef..
+This, along with 1970s book Requiem for the Reef, suggesting that there was a cover-up of the extent of damage, prompted the alarming idea that the coral and with it whole reefs were being destroyed by the starfish.
 In fact, as described above, the starfish preys on coral by digesting the surface of living tissue from the coral skeletons.
 These skeletons persist, together with the mass of coralline algae that is essential for reef integrity.
 The initial change (first-order effect) is loss of the veneer of living coral tissue.

 A. planci is a component of the fauna of most coral reefs and the effects of A. planci populations on coral reefs are very dependent on the population density.
 At low densities (1 to perhaps 30/hectare) the rate at which coral is being preyed upon by the starfish, is less than the growth rate of the coral, i.e. the surface area of living coral is increasing.
 The starfish may, however, influence the coral community structure.
 Because the starfish do not feed indiscriminately they may cause a distribution of coral species and colony sizes that differs from a pattern without them.
 This is evident by comparison of coral reefs where A. planci has not been found to the more typical reefs with A. planci.

 Some ecologists suggest that the starfish has an important and active role in maintaining coral reef biodiversity, driving ecological succession.
 Before overpopulation became a significant issue, crown-of-thorns prevented fast-growing coral from overpowering the slower-growing coral varieties.

 At high densities (outbreaks, plagues), which may be defined as when the starfish are too abundant for the coral food supply, coral cover goes into decline.
 The starfish must broaden their diet from their preferred species, colony size, and shape.
 The starfish often aggregate during feeding, even at low densities, but during high densities, the cleared coral patches become almost or completely continuous.

 Second-order effects exist for these large areas of preyed coral: